Word Counter

 When should I use the Word Counter?

 Use it when your task matches one of these common needs: Check blog drafts, essays, product copy, and article sections before publishing.
 Estimate reading time from a rough word count.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the exact text, spacing, line breaks, format, or platform rule the page asks for.

 What is the Word Counter doing with my inputs?